SamirM-BE/Contiki-Multi-sensor-air-temperature-monitoring/README.md

 @[SamirM-BE](https://github.com/SamirM-BE "SamirM-BE"),  @[Djafa](https://github.com/Djafa "Djafa"), @[olivierperdaens](https://github.com/olivierperdaens "olivierperdaens")

 ## How to run?

+You have to clone this git **in the root of the contiki folder** for it to work properly.
 ### Install
 the server requires python to run. install it with